 Introducing Ponix MicroAg LLC

-It is also easily expanded for micro-farming and other CEA applications.
+It is also easily expanded for larger gardens, commercial uses and other CEA applications.

 Best uses for pPods:

-- Urban agriculture, micro-farming and community gardening -
+- Micro-farming, urban agriculture, and community gardening -

 - Starter and early spring plant protection -